Ryzzuh/the_plane_problem/README.md

 # the_plane_problem
-we try to optimise the plane boarding process
+Modelling the different methods of boarding a plane